Ben Helfgott: Biography

-Helfgott was born in Piotrków Trybunalski, Łódź, Poland.
-He was 10 years old when Germany invaded the country in 1939.
+Helfgott was born in Piotrków Trybunalski, Łódź Voivodeship, Poland.
+He was 9 years old when Germany invaded the country in 1939.
 In 1942, he initially convinced the Nazis that he was ethnically Polish, and not a Jew.
 He was eventually sent to a concentration camp.
 Initially sent to Buchenwald, Helfgott survived the Holocaust.
 He was liberated in 1945, but was very weak.
 He was among 732 orphan refugees under the age of 16 brought to England after the war by CBF World Jewish Relief after being liberated from Theresienstadt; he formed a part of the initial 300 arrivals and thus of the group known as The Windermere Children who were sent to Troutbeck Bridge on arrival.
-He and one of his sisters were the only members of his family to survive the war; his mother and youngest sister were rounded up and shot by the Nazis.
+He and one of his sisters (Mala Tribich, born Piotrków 24 September 1930, now living in London) were the only members of his family to survive the war; his mother and youngest sister were rounded up and shot by the Nazis.

 There are descriptions of his experiences both during and after the Holocaust in Martin Gilbert's book The Boys, The Story of 732 Young Concentration Camp Survivors about 732 young concentration camp survivors who were sent to the United Kingdom after the war.

 Weightlifting career

 Helfgott won Great Britain's 11 stone championship in 1954, and was lightweight champion in 1955, 1956, and 1958.
-He represented Great Britain at weightlifting in the 1956 Summer Olympics at Melbourne, Australia.
+He represented Great Britain in weightlifting in the 1956 Summer Olympics at Melbourne, Australia.

-He was the captain of the British weightlifting teams at the 1956 Olympics in Melbourne and the 1960 Olympics in Rome.
+Helfgott was the captain of the British weightlifting teams at the 1956 Olympics in Melbourne and the 1960 Olympics in Rome.
 In addition, he was a bronze medal winner at the 1958 British Empire and Commonwealth Games held in Cardiff, South Wales.
 Helfgott also won the gold medal in the lightweight class at the 1950, 1953 and 1957 Maccabiah Games.